carrilloapps/franchises-api/README.md

 ### Test Structure

-Our comprehensive testing suite includes **39 tests** across multiple layers:
+Our comprehensive testing suite focuses on the essential layers of the application:

 #### 🏗️ Domain Layer Tests (`FranchiseTest.kt`)
 - **Entity Creation**: Validates proper instantiation of `Franchise`, `Branch`, and `Product` entities